 The primary points of contact for our graduate students are the student’s faculty advisor, who serves as chairperson of the student’s advisory committee, and the graduate program coordinator.

-The advisor provides guidance concerning academic, research, and professional issues, including
+The faculty advisor provides guidance concerning academic, research, and professional issues, including

 - course selection